 8. Graphics card upgrade

-Upgrading your laptop’s GPU (graphics processing unit) is the only way to make sure your laptop will be able to handle new games.
-You can buy graphics cards online on websites like Newegg or Overstock for very cheap, but make sure you make the right choice by consulting this guide on how to pick a video card.
+Upgrading your old Intel HD graphics processor can able to handle new games.
+You can buy dedicated GPU online on websites like Newegg or Overstock for very cheap, but make sure you make the right choice.

 Once you have a new GPU, you must ensure your power supply has enough wattage to support it.
-If the video card doesn’t fit in your laptop case, don’t worry.
-It’s not hard to modify your laptop by removing the old graphics card and replacing it with a new one.
+You may also upgrade your software and graphics driver if necessary to work with your new GPU.

 9. Wireless upgrade